platz1de/EasyEdit/README.md

 ### Functional Patterns

-These Patterns have an own use
+These Patterns have a unique use and are mostly used for the default commands

 \<argument> - required Argument<br>
 [argument] - optional Argument<br>